-- 1 Click Tools > Options > Customization.
+- 1 Click Tools ▶ Options ▶ Customization.

-- 2 In the left pane of the Customization dialog box, click Command Bars.
+- 2 In the left pane of the Options dialog box, click Command Bars.

 - 3 Choose Menu bar from the list.

 - 4 Click Reset.

-Customize toolbars
+Customize toolbars and other command bars

 You can customize toolbar position and display.
 For example, you can move or resize a toolbar, and you can choose to hide or display a toolbar.
+The terms toolbars and command bars are used interchangeably in the user interface and documentation of the application.

 Toolbars can be either docked or floating.
 Docking a toolbar attaches it to the edge of the application window.
 Undocking a toolbar pulls it away from the edge of the application window, so it floats and can be easily moved around.
 You can create, delete, and rename custom toolbars.
 You can customize toolbars by adding, removing, and arranging toolbar items.
 You can adjust toolbar appearance by resizing buttons; and displaying images, captions, or both.
-You can also edit toolbar button images.
+You can also replace toolbar button images.